Leadership and Management Strategies for Clinical Investigators

 Program Content

-The curriculum will offer a rigorous and research-based classroom learning experience paired with relevant tools and business principles that can be put into practice immediately.
+The curriculum will offer a rigorous and evidence-based classroom learning experience paired with relevant tools and business principles that can be put into practice immediately.

 Leadership and Management Topics: